SAFE PASSAGE: THE TRANSITION FROM BRITISH TO AMERICAN HEGEMONY

-The Henry Jackson Society is delighted to invite you to an event with Kori Schake and Professor Brendan Simms for a discussion on her book on the transition from British to American Hegemony.
+The Henry Jackson Society is delighted to invite you to an event with Kori Schake and Professor Brendan Simms for a discussion on her book on the transition from British to American hegemony.

 Dr. Kori Schake is the Deputy Director-General of the International Institute for Strategic Studies.
 She is the author of Safe Passage: the Transition from British to American Hegemony (Harvard, 2017).
 She has worked for the National Security Council staff, the State Department’s Policy Planning Staff, and both the military and civilian staffs in the Pentagon.
-In 2008 she was senior policy advisor on the McCain presidential campaign.
+In 2008 she was senior policy adviser on the McCain presidential campaign.
 Dr Schake taught Thinking About War at Stanford University, and also in the faculties of the United States Military Academy, the Johns Hopkins School of Advanced International Studies, and the University of Maryland.

 Professor Brendan Simms is the President of The Henry Jackson Society.
 He is also the Professor of the History of European International Relations, Department of Politics and International Studies, at the University of Cambridge.
-Prof. Simms is a frequent contributor to print and broadsheet media.
-He has advised governments and parliaments, and spoken at Westminster, in the European parliament and at think-tanks in the United Kingdom, the United States and in many Eurozone countries.
+Prof Simms is a frequent contributor to print and broadsheet media.
+He has advised governments and parliaments, and spoken at Westminster, in the European parliament and at think-tanks in the United Kingdom, the United States and in many eurozone countries.

 On the 29th of May the Henry Jackson Society had the pleasure of hosting Kori Schake, the Deputy Director-General at the International Institute for Strategic Studies and the author of Safe Passage, and Professor Brendan Simms, the President of the Henry Jackson Society.
 Our esteemed guests led an engaging and enlightening discussion on Dr Schake’s book and the lessons that can be drawn from the transition from British to American hegemony.
 Dr Schake opened the floor by reflecting upon the reasons that led her to write the book, asserting that she had been drawn to the topic by the rise of China and by the worry that it cannot happen peacefully.